MikeFielden/The-MEAN-Stack/README.md

 The format for the file names are:
 - `NAMEOFAPP.annotated.js` - The output of the `ngmin` task that makes ready angularJS files
 - `NAMEOFAPP.concat.app.js` - The output of the `prefix` + `js` + `ClientSideTemplates` + `suffix`
-- `NAMEOFAPP.concat.full.js` - The output of the lib files placed in the `environment.json` file and the `NAMEOFAPP.concat.app.js`
+- `NAMEOFAPP.concat.full.js` - The output of the lib files placed in the `environment.json` file + `NAMEOFAPP.concat.app.js`
 - `NAMEOFAPP.min.vVERSION.js` - The minified `NAMEOFAPP.concat.full.js`

 #### Sass ####